splunk/MetricsMetaConfigurationApp/README.md

 # MetricsMetaConfigurationApp
-App designed to create an app that will tag Windows Perfmon inputs with the "_meta" field for each host uniquely.
+App designed to create an app that will tag Windows Perfmon inputs with the `_meta` field for each host uniquely.
 At the moment it is only designed for the out of the box configurations used by Splunk App for Infrastructure.

 ## Why does this app exist?
-Because metrics collection requires at least 1 _meta value, Splunk Docs recommends using the configuration located here: https://docs.splunk.com/Documentation/InfraApp/2.1.0/Admin/ManualInstallWindowsUF#Sample_inputs.conf_file_for_metrics_and_logs_collection
+Because metrics collection requires at least 1 `_meta` value, Splunk Docs recommends using the configuration located here: https://docs.splunk.com/Documentation/InfraApp/2.1.0/Admin/ManualInstallWindowsUF#Sample_inputs.conf_file_for_metrics_and_logs_collection

 The `_meta` value is predefined in this configuration to contain this:
 ```